List of criminal organizations in DC Comics: Robots of Terror

 Created by Doc Robot, the Robots of Terror included Aluminum, Barium, Calcium, Plutonium, Sodium, and Zirconium.

 Robot Renegades

 The Robot Renegades are a robotic team appearing in American comic books published by DC Comics.

 Seeking the supremacy of machines over humans, they first appeared as a team in Metal Men (vol. 3) #2 (2007).
 The group consists of U.N.I.O.N., Warbox, Body X, L-Ron, and Manhunter Lud of the Manhunters.
 In Metal Men (vol. 3) #3, they would assist Will Magnus in defeating the Death Metal Men, although purely for their own reasons.

 S

 Satan's champions

 When Captain Marvel fought to save the soul of his uncle Ebenezer Batson, he had to face Satan's champions: Abaddon, Medea, Antaeus, Old Age, Legion, and Truth.

 School for Super-Villains

 Founded by Tarik the Mute, the School for Super-Villains helped form the basis of the Legion of Super-Villains.

-Scorpio

-Scorpio is a mercenary group of terrorists-for-hire.
-Scorpio is a well-equipped organization always on the look out for advanced technology that can easily be weaponized.
-They were first seen in public fighting off both the Sea Devils and the Challengers of the Unknown.